Summer

 Did you KNOW?
 "Aspirin" is an NSAID?
 There should be a washout period between giving aspirin and any other NSAID?

-The HSUS may be under controversey right now, but they have a traveling exhibit that sounds interesting "Pets, Past and Present:" Over the last century, animals have wiggled their way into our hearts and our culture.
+The HSUS may be under controversey right now, but they have a traveling exhibit that sounds interesting Over the last century, animals have wiggled their way into our hearts and our culture.
 A new museum exhibit, Pets in America, weaves a fascinating tale of pets, with artifacts ranging from a canary care book from 1881 to a Lassie lunchbox from the 1970s.
 See if the traveling exhibit will be visiting your area, or take the virtual tour.

-Demitry Herman continues his fight in PA with Vet Legislation and Senate Bill 1144 (Client Information Sheets) and 1145 (Pre-screening).
+Demitry Herman continues his fight in PA with Vet Legislation and Senate Bill (Client Information Sheets) and (Pre-screening).
 Watch for updates on that page.
 He has recently been contacted for a TV interview.

 In our last edition your saw the Memorial for "Mattie".
 If you haven't seen the follow up Special Reports due to her death, they can be found on the front page or at the end of "Mattie's" Memorial.
 Kelly has worked very hard on this project.
 There is information on everything from extra (off) label use, CIS and informed consent, over vaccinating to Better Business Bureau and credit cards for payment.

-In Kentucky, we have a new website called "LouisvillePetPals" Of course it is open to everyone, it has a lot good information and a forum!
+In Kentucky, we have a new website called Of course it is open to everyone, it has a lot good information and a forum!
 Check it out!

 A parting thought for this edition...... a lot of us may have encountered the problem of having an ill, sick or injured dog (whether due to a suspected drug reaction or not), then wonder how we were going to pay for it, with bills due and children needing other things.
 One dog in particular, has been recently brought to our attention.
 "Snickers" Please, please, read her story!